phetsims/phet-info/deployment-info/sim_deployment.md

 3. Commit & push.
 4. Run the build process: `grunt`
 5. Deploy to the server: `grunt deploy-rc` to deploy the rc using the build server.
+6. After following these steps, please update the "Latest fully tested SHAs" above, if appropriate.

 If this is not the first release candidate on a release branch: